PG) The Call

 Halle Berry plays Jordan Turner, a 911 operator in the call, who as the trailers say "Makes one call personal."
 The Call is a suspenseful, edge of your seat, thriller, that is a lot of fun to watch.
 The Call is set in a 911 control room, often referred to as "The Hive."
 Halle Berry is an experienced 911 operator, who takes many calls a day.
 There is one call in particular, where the post circumstances based on a choice, she made effects her personally.
 She is unable to work, eat, or sleep, so she takes a break from being a call operator, to being a call operator teacher.
 When she returns to being a call operator, she receives a call from Casey Welson (Abigail Breslin), who is in need of help.
 The Call is a silly, yet fun 90 minute joy ride.

-The Call is not a masterpiece, and there are many flaws that brought the overall popcorn grade down.
-First, the script is filled with cheesy and cliche dialogue, that does not sound real.
-Next, the third act that involves Halle Berry's character is very unbelievable, and silly that you can't help but laugh at the direction the filmmakers decided to take her character, but I was enjoying watching The Call so much, that I was able to excuse some of the other flaws I had.
+While the third act involving Halle Berry's character is very unbelievable, and silly that you can't help but laugh at the direction the filmmakers decided to take her character, I was enjoying my time watching the film so much, that I was able to excuse some of the other flaws I had.